Bragg's law: Derivation

-If only two planes of atoms were diffracting, as shown in the pictures, then the transition from constructive to destructive interference would be gradual as a function of angle, with gentle maxima at the Bragg angles.
-However, since many atomic planes are participating interference in most real materials, very sharp peaks surrounded by mostly destructive interference result.
+If only two planes of atoms were diffracting, as shown in the Figure then the transition from constructive to destructive interference would be gradual as a function of angle, with gentle maxima at the Bragg angles.
+However, since many atomic planes are participating in most real materials, sharp peaks are typical.

 A rigorous derivation from the more general Laue equations is available (see page: Laue equations).